vmware/slices-for-redux/website/docs/api/SliceGroup.md

 ### `reducer`

 The `SliceGroup`'s reducer.
-It is a "mutable combine reducer".
+It is a combine reducer that is mutable.
 Use the `SliceGroup`'s _addReducers_ function to add reducers to it.

 ## Note